BlondeBurrito/voronoi_mosaic/README.md

 #### 3d

-*NB: 3d functionality is gated behind feature `3d_unstable` as parts of the API are volatile or still under development*

 <details>
 <summary>To read through the tetrahedralization process click to exapnd</summary>

 Triangulation in 3d is also known as tetrahedralization.

-In a simialr fashtion to the 2d case we want to enclose all data points within a structure, rather than using a single tetrahedron we in fact use 4 tetrahedra (yellow) arranged in a diamond like configuration to ensure that all data points (blue) are enclosed:
+In a simialr fashtion to the 2d case we want to enclose all data points within a structure, rather than using a single tetrahedron we in fact use 4 tetrahedra (yellow) arranged in a diamond like configuration to ensure that all data points (blue) are enclosed and that any circumspheres between data points are also enclosed:

 <img src="https://raw.githubusercontent.com/BlondeBurrito/voronoi_mosaic/main/docs/png/delaunay_3d_process1.png" alt="e" width="300"/>